With external fixation, pins are inserted through the skin into the bone

 Site the pin where the bone is as superficial as possible.

 - Place the pin so as not to tension the skin.
 Close wounds, if possible

-Closure will be likely to move the skin.
+before inserting the pin, as closure will be likely to move the skin.

 Make relaxing incisions to relieve skin tension - suture the resulting

 defect if necessary.

 - Drilling wide diameter pins directly into bone will generate heat,